MurdochITSociety/LuaAndLuaBridgeTemplate/README.md

 - A C++ 17+ Compiler (Only if you chose to not update the CMake)

 ### Download and Setup
-Ensure you have git client installed, we will be using git from the command line in this example.
+Ensure you have a git client installed, we will be using git from the command line in this example.

-Navigate to the directory you will clone too.
+Navigate to the directory you will want to clone into.
 ```
 git clone https://github.com/MurdochITSociety/LuaAndLuaBridgeTemplate.git
 cd LuaAndLuaBridgeTemplate
 ```
-This example uses submodules and compiles its external liberies from source.
-Since we are using submodules we will need to retrieve them.
+This example uses submodules for its external liberies and compiles them from source.
+Since we are using submodules we will need to retrieve them with the following command.
 ```
 git submodule update --init --recursive --depth 1
 ```
+* init: initialises the submodule.
+* recursive: This is required because the lua submodule also contains another submodule that is required.
+* depth(X): Shallow clones with a depth of X.

 #### A Simple trick
-For the most simple way of being able to modify lua scripts with out having to copy them around it is advised that you edit the root CMakeLists.txt and modify the following...
+For the simpliest way of being able to modify lua scripts with out having to copy them around when you build it is advised that you edit the root CMakeLists.txt and modify the following...
 ```
 option(CopyResources "CopyResources" OFF)
 ````